 Once you get a green card (U.S. lawful permanent residence), you automatically become a U.S. tax resident.
-U.S. tax residents must declare their entire incomes to the U.S. government's Internal Revenue Service (IRS), no matter where the income was earned.
+U.S. tax residents must declare their entire incomes to the U.S. government's Internal Revenue Service (IRS) at tax-time, no matter where the income was earned.
 They must also report certain information about foreign financial assets.

 You might have heard a myth saying that the number of days you spend in the U.S. each year has some effect on whether or not you are a U.S. tax resident.
 This is true only for people who have nonimmigrant (temporary) visas.
 It is not true for green card holders.
 If you have a green card, your worldwide income must be reported to the U.S. government, even if you remain outside the U.S. for an entire year.